-4. On the Settings page under ACCESS, you will find the group code which you have to share with your co-teacher(s) to gain access to your Edmodo group.
-To copy the code, click on the button to the right of the alphanumeric code.
-A notification will come up on the screen confirming that you have successfully copied the code.
-Click okay to close the notification.
+3. Inviting teachers to your group can be done by sharing the group code or inviting by email.
+In this example, you will be sharing the group code with your colleague(s).
+Copy the group code.
 Share the code with your co-teacher(s) via the in-app messaging feature of Edmodo or through other means of electronic messaging.

-5. You will receive a notification every time a co-teacher has successfully joined your Edmodo group.
-Tap on be the lower-right corner of the home screen at the bottom panel to see your notifications.
+4. You will receive a notification every time a co-teacher has successfully joined your Edmodo group.
+Click the bell icon on the upper-right corner of the page to see your notifications.
+Click on the notification to open it.

-6. To change the access role of a member from the default (read-write member), go to your Edmodo group (steps 1-2) first.
+5. To change the access role of a member from the default (teacher), go to your Edmodo group (steps 1-2) first.
 On the group's page, tap on Members to see the list of people in your group.
-Tap on the member's account name whose access role you wish to change.